-Engaged learners are motivated, inspired, and willing to invest their personal time in learning and training.
+Engaged learners are motivated, inspired, and willing to invest their personal time in learning and development.
 But the catch here is how do you make your eLearning courses highly engaging to motivate your learners?
-Companies invest huge amounts of money in creating or buying courses but due to lack of learner engagement, it may all go to waste.
+Companies invest huge amounts of money in creating or buying courses but due to lack of learner engagement, it could all go to waste.

 To make sure your learners are motivated all the time and continue to learn even on their time off from work/ in between shifts, we’ve come up with some handy pointers.